Optimizing BioChar for Soil Health and Plant Growth

 There are many different viable processes in charging Biochar and, thus, producing terra preta soil-like substrates.
 These variables are adjusted and modified depending on location, culture, climate, and existing techniques.
 Many of these procedures have evolved over time or in accordance with good agricultural practice.
 While there is no universal formula (although patents have already been registered), the following basic principles hold:

-1. Enough moisture present so that nutrients can dissolve and the pores of the coal can charge
+1. Enough moisture present so that nutrients can dissolve and the pores of the Biochar can charge.

-3. The most important nutrients for microbial colonization are organic carbon and nitrogen, which are particularly limiting in fresh coal
+3. The most important nutrients for microbial colonization are organic carbon and nitrogen, which are particularly limiting in fresh Biochar until charged/inculated.

 4. The C / N ratio of the Biochar-substrate should be 25 to 35